GoogleChrome/web.dev/src/site/content/en/blog/layoutNG/index.md

   }
 </style>

-Scheduled to be released in Chrome 76, a new layout engine **LayoutNG** is exiting a multi-year effort.
+Scheduled to be released in Chrome 76, LayoutNG is a new layout engine exiting a multi-year effort.
 While this article intends to cover the list of immediate effects, longer term goals exist which intend to bring additional performance gains and advanced layout features.

 #### What's New?
 1. Provides **improved performance** isolation